hbarve1/voice-to-text/README.md

 # Speech to Text

-This project is a monorepo structured with Nx and consists of a frontend application built with React.js named 'app' and a backend application built with Express.js and Socket.IO named 'server-realtime'.
+This project is a monorepo structured with Nx and consists of a frontend application built with React.js named 'web-app' and a backend application built with Express.js and Socket.IO named 'server-realtime'.

 ## Prerequisites